Fireball Roberts: Racing career

-He attended the University of Florida and raced on dirt tracks on weekends.
+Roberts attended the University of Florida and raced on dirt tracks on weekends.
 In 1947, at the age of 18, he raced on the Daytona Beach Road Course at Daytona for the first time.
 He won a 150-mile race at Daytona Beach the following year.
 Roberts also competed in local stock and modified races at Florida tracks, such as Seminole Speedway.

 "Fireball" Roberts continued to amass victories on the circuit, despite the changes in NASCAR, as it moved away from shorter dirt tracks to superspeedways in the 1950s and 1960s.
 Roberts won his first Southern 500 in 1958, driving a Chevrolet prepared by Paul McDuffie.
 In his 206 career NASCAR Grand National races, he won 33 times and had 32 poles.
-He finished in the top five 45% of the time, and in the top 10 59% of the time.
+He finished in the top-five 45% of the time, and in the top-ten 59% of the time.
 He won both the Daytona 500 and Firecracker 250 events in 1962, driving a black and gold 1962 Pontiac built by car-builder legend Smokey Yunick.
 He also designed Augusta International Raceway, where he would last win.

 Between 1962 and 1964, Roberts competed in multiple major sports-car races, including a class win at the 1962 24 Hours of Le Mans driving a Ferrari 250 GTO entered by North American Racing Team.